Samuelsen1/Tech-Writing-Samples/How to Add a Doctor or Caregiver on Welth.md

 1. Go to the **home screen**.
 2. Tap **Contact Doctor**.
 3. Glance through the list of doctors or caregivers and tap on the your preffered professional.
-+ _**NB:** The list only shows doctors based on your condition.
-E.g., if your default condition is rheumathoid athritis, the system only displays endocrinists._
++ _**NB:** The list only shows doctors or caregivers based on your condition.
+E.g., if your default condition is rheumatoid athritis, the system only displays endocrinists._
-5. Exercise patience while the doctor or caregivers approves your request.
+5. Exercise patience while the doctor or caregiver approves your request.
 6. If request is approved, a chat interface opens for text, audio and multimedia communication.

   ## Share Health Data with Doctor or Caregiver.
 1. Open chat interface.
 2. Tap **Share** (Top right corner).
 3. From the list, choose the type of data you prefer to share.
 E.g, Symptoms, allergies, triggers, routine, etc.
-4. The system will share the data with the Doctor or Caregiver.
+4. The system will share the data with the doctor or caregiver.

    ## Frequently Asked Questions (FAQs)
-   + **Can I remove a Doctor or Caregiver?** Yes.
+   + **Can I remove a doctor or caregiver?** Yes.
 Click on their profile picture on top of the chat and tap **Cancel Relationship**.
-   + **What if the Doctor or Caregiver does not approve my request?** You can always contact a new professional.
+   + **What if the doctor or caregiver does not approve my request?** You can always contact a new professional.
-   + **What if the Doctor or Caregiver no longer responds?** cancel the relationship and add a different health professional.
+   + **What if the doctor or caregiver no longer responds?** End the relationship and add a different health professional.
    + **Are all Health professionals accredited?** Yes.
 It is our top priority to ensure all health professionals are accredited.
 This is how we do [it](www.whoverify.com).